Tag: Undo Records (Page 2 of 5)

 MARSHEAUX Dream Of A Disco (2006)

 MARSHEAUX_PeekaBooIs a cover or is it Memorex?
 This interpolation of ‘Space Age Love Song’ by A FLOCK OF SEAGULLS provided MARSHEAUX with their most immediate number yet and the parent album ‘Peek-A-Boo’ saw the ‘E-Bay Queen’ reach adulthood.
-One of the marketing masterstrokes came with the packaging which included a paper bag ghost mask.
-Purchasers of the CD wore the bag, took pictures and sent them to the girls… around 3,500 pictures were gathered.
-Its success secured a wider distribution deal for Undo Records with EMI Greece.
+A marketing masterstrokes came with the packaging which included a paper bag ghost mask.
+Purchasers wore the bag, took pictures and sent them to the girls… around 3,500 pictures were gathered.

 Available on the MARSHEAUX album ‘Peek-A-Boo’ via Undo Records